vigourpt/mysticballs/docs/11-changelog.md

 ### Added
 - Comprehensive documentation for the project
 - Application analysis report with recommendations for improvements
+- "Reset Counter" button for non-logged-in users to manually reset their free readings counter

+### Fixed
+- Bug where users were incorrectly redirected to login screen despite having free readings available
+- Issue with localStorage tracking of free readings that could cause incorrect counting

 ## [1.0.0] - 2025-02-01